GitLab Inc. research snapshot

 GTLB AI Trading Strategy Framework

 The GTLB AI trading strategy below is a rules-based research framework, not personal advice.
-It connects revenue growth, free cash flow, GitLab Duo AI adoption, competitive position against GitHub, valuation multiples, and technical invalidation levels.
+It connects revenue growth, free cash flow, GitLab Duo AI adoption, competitive position against GitHub, valuation multiples, short interest, and technical invalidation levels.

 Trend-following setup